Emmotes/ic_spoilers/docs/grimm.md

     "id": 2262,
     "flavour_text": "",
     "description": {
         "desc": "Grimm taunts all enemies he attacks, causing them to switch targets and attack him.
-For each enemy that has attacked him in the current area, his damage is increased by $amount%, stacking multiplicatively up to 100 times."
+For each enemy that has attacked him in the current area, his damage is increased by $(not_buffed amount)%, stacking multiplicatively up to 100 times."
     },
     "effect_keys": [
         {
             "effect_string": "hero_dps_multiplier_mult,25",
-            "stacks_on_trigger": "hero_targeted_by_effect_attacked",
+            "stacks_on_trigger": "hero_attacked",
             "more_triggers": [
                 {
                     "trigger": "area_changed",